-Eating your fruits and veggiesAugust 31st, 2012 by Greg St. Martin in Health /
+Eating your fruits and veggiesAugust 31, 2012 by Greg St. Martin in Medicine & Health / Health

 (Medical Xpress)—Teenagers in general are relatively unhealthy eaters.
 But minority teens in particular have higher rates of obesity and eat far fewer fruits and vegetables.